keith-E/Porky/README.md

-# Porky - The Real-Time Object Detecting Autonomous Robot
+# Porky: The Real-Time Object Detecting Robot
 The goal of this project is to demonstrate how to create a real-time object detection autonomous robot with relatively inexpensive components.
 By training your own Machine Learning model and pairing Intel's Neural Compute Stick 2 with a Raspberry Pi 3 B+, you'll be able jumpstart your next real-time object detection project!

-TODO: insert gif of robot in action
+TODO: pictures and gif of robot in action

 ## Table of Contents
 * [Project Overview](#project-overview)